The See-Through Economy: New Technology and Risk Management

 The see-through economy makes risk management more important than ever.
 To demonstrate this point, the LogicManager team created this infographic:

-Independent research firms like Forrester and Gartner have started to grasp the connection between technology and risk management, that connection being reputational risk.
+Independent research firms like Forrester have started to grasp the connection between technology and risk management, that connection being reputational risk.
 Employee performance goals are increasingly being tied to their ability to manage risks in their areas, and senior leadership and Boards of Directors can now measure the 25% market premium incentive accrued to companies that can demonstrate their risk management competence.

 Organizations need a way to integrate and account for reputational risk across departments and levels of an organization.
 Implementing enterprise risk management programs with the right infrastructure is the most effective way for corporations to protect consumers, investors, communities, and themselves.